 Here is a quick overview of what it takes to motivate readers to buy your book:

-The person that’s writing your book’s foreword must also understand what needs to be said about your book in order to motivate the reader to buy your book.
-This can be accomplished once it’s understood that all people are all basically motivated by (1) the need to avoid a loss, and (2) the desire to gain a reward.
-These motivations can be used to your advantage.
+The person writing your book’s foreword must also understand what needs to be said about your book to motivate the reader to purchase.
+You must realize that everyone is motivated by (1) the need to avoid a loss and (2) the desire to gain a reward.

 Here is what you must take away from this article:

-1. As your credibility increases, the reader begins to trust you more, which also increases the emotional connection the reader makes with you.
+1. As your credibility increases, the reader begins to trust you more, increasing the emotional connection the reader makes with you.

-1. What specific methods have you used to build your credibility with your audience?
+1. What specific methods have you used to build credibility with your audience?

-2. What are some of your audience’s motivations that draw them to you?
+2. What of your audience’s motivations draw them to you?